-The curriculum for Pacific Oaks’ Bachelor’s in Early Childhood Education: Dual Credential includes facilitating cognitive development, nurturing language, motor skills, psychosocial learning, and problem solving.
-Students in this dual credential on-campus program are qualified to teach both general education students grades K-12 in a variety of subjects as well as students with mild or moderate disabilities in self-contained classrooms.
+The curriculum for Pacific Oaks’ Bachelor’s in Early Childhood Education: Elementary Education and Special Education includes facilitating cognitive development, nurturing language, motor skills, psychosocial learning, and problem-solving.
+Students in this Elementary Education and Special Education on-campus program are qualified to teach both general education students grades K-12 in a variety of subjects as well as students with mild or moderate disabilities in self-contained classrooms.
 After completing early childhood development coursework for the B.A.
 Early Childhood Education: Elementary Education and Special Education degree program, students will be qualified for the California Preliminary Education Specialist Instruction Credential (mild to moderate disabilities) and the Preliminary Multiple Subject Teaching Credential.
 Please note: All School of Education programs are taught in eight-week sessions: Fall I and II, Spring I and II, Summer 1 and II.
 All on-campus courses are “blended,” with 30 hours of face-to-face/in class instruction and 15 hours of online instruction.

-This course is designed to provide the teacher candidate with the theory, philosophy, and examples of the social, political, and economic foundations of education.
-Emphasis in this course will be on historical, legal and ethical, philosophical, and political issues that occur in both general education and special education settings.
-In addition, this course provides both an overview of the teacher certification process in California and focuses on broad educational issues of structures, policies, equity, and what it means to be a teacher in a public school.
-Specifically, candidates will investigate the following general and special education topics: federal, state, and local structures; governance and demographics; education finance; standardized testing; teacher associations; California laws; school reform trends; and professional development.
+ED 305 will provide the teacher candidate with the theory, philosophy, and examples of the social, political, and economic foundations of education.
+The emphasis will be on historical, legal and ethical, philosophical and political issues that will occur in both general education and special education settings.
+In addition, ED 305 explains the teacher certification process in California and will focus on broad educational issues of structures, policies, equity, and what it will mean to be a teacher in a public school.
+Specifically, candidates will investigate the following general and special education topics: federal, state, and local structures, governance and demographics, education finance, standardized testing, teacher associations, California laws, school reform trends, and professional development.

 Other Early Childhood Education Specializations and Teaching Credentials